 The automotive component industry is subject to intense competition.
-Virtually all of our competitors are substantially larger in size, have substantially greater financial, marketing and other resources, and have more extensive experience and records of successful operations than we do.
 Several competitors have introduced ventilated seats in an effort to respond to our proprietary cooled seat technology.
 Competition extends to attracting and retaining qualified technical and marketing personnel.
 There can be no assurance that we will successfully differentiate our products from those of our competitors, that the marketplace will consider our current or proposed products to be superior or even comparable to those of our competitors, or that we can succeed in establishing relationships with automobile manufacturers.
 Furthermore, no assurance can be given that competitive pressures we face will not adversely affect our financial performance.